 2. Go early!
 If you are going on a weekend in late September or October, be prepared to be with hundreds of other people.
 If you want to avoid the crowds, arrive 15 minutes before it opens (hours are 9-5 on weekends).

 Overall, we had a terrific time at Silverman’s Farm.
 I highly recommend the experience of picking your own fruit at a farm.
+Apple picking in Fairfield County was a sucess!
 When we lived in Florida, we went strawberry picking in the winter time, yet have never experienced the Fall classic tradition of apple picking.
 Although the price did surprise me, I felt the experience and fresh apples, peaches, and tomatoes were worth it!